Prometheus-X-association/t-ai-carisma/bb04-overview.md

 As a result, LOLA can produce indicators that are highly dependent on the service being deployed.

 ###  ALT-AI
-ALT-AI is also a suite of tools for explaining, visualizing and understanding machine learning models.
-It is specialized for analyzing existing AI solutions.
-In the lifecycle, its use comes only after an AI model has been built.
-It is therefore suitable for auditing of an operational system.
-The analysis it produces mainly concerns the explicability of models, focusing on the importance of data actually used in tests carried out with test data supplied by companies.
+ALT-AI provides tools for explaining and visualizing machine learning models, focusing on models that are already built and operational.
+It is intended for use in auditing AI systems, helping organizations understand how their models make decisions.
+ALT-AI produces analysis related to model interpretability, with a focus on feature importance and how different inputs affect predictions.
+This is achieved using test data supplied by the organization, allowing for a clear understanding of the factors driving model outputs.